-Access to Chief Marketing Officer Charley Mann for marketing feedback and reviews
+- Access to Chief Marketing Officer Charley Mann for marketing feedback and reviews

-Your monthly Great Legal Marketing Journal, the leading publication for helping solo and small law firms grow their practices through world-class marketing, management, and mindset
+- The monthly Great Legal Marketing Journal, the leading publication for helping solo and small law firms grow their practices through world-class marketing, management, and mindset

-Your Gold Call, hosted every month by Charley Mann, during which you discover a new piece of marketing you can implement in your law firm
+- The Gold Call, hosted every month by Charley Mann, during which you discover a new piece of marketing you can implement in your law firm

-Access to the Fast Action Boot Camp, a members-only event designed to help any law firm rapidly discover and deploy the most effective marketing developed by Ben Glass and GLM (plus, in-person access to the GLM team)
+- Access to the Fast Action Boot Camp, a members-only event designed to help any law firm rapidly discover and deploy the most effective marketing developed by Ben Glass and GLM (plus, in-person access to the GLM team)

-Access to your Private Membership Site where you can find past Journals and Gold Calls, along with templates and guides to help implement GLM-style marketing
+- Access to your Private Membership Site where you can find past Journals and Gold Calls, along with templates and guides to help implement GLM-style marketing

-Access to Ben Glass for marketing, management, and mindset feedback and reviews – a direct fax line to your most trusted resource on all things solo and small firm practice building
+- Access to Ben Glass for marketing, management, and mindset feedback and reviews – a direct fax line to your most trusted resource on all things solo and small firm practice building

 Monthly Diamond Call, featuring Ben interviewing an industry expert to help uncover the best strategies and ideas to conquering your market – past guests include:

-Matt Linklater – “Tax Reduction Strategies for Solo and Small Firm Lawyers”
+- Matt Linklater – “Tax Reduction Strategies for Solo and Small Firm Lawyers”

-Robert Skrob – “How to Keep Your Fans (even the ones who didn’t hire you) Fascinated by You and Your Practice”
+- Robert Skrob – “How to Keep Your Fans (even the ones who didn’t hire you) Fascinated by You and Your Practice”

-Terry Schaffer – “Training Your Gazelles to YOUR Culture and KEEPING that culture intact as you grow.”
+- Terry Schaffer – “Training Your Gazelles to YOUR Culture and KEEPING that culture intact as you grow.”

-Rabi Daniel Lapin, Author of Thou Shall Prosper, 10 Commandments for Making Money
+- Rabi Daniel Lapin, Author of Thou Shall Prosper, 10 Commandments for Making Money

-Ben’s Weekly Marketing Tip – an every-week, unvarnished look at the legal profession and the opportunities you have to grow as an attorney, a business owner, and a person
+- Ben’s Weekly Marketing Tip – an every-week, unvarnished look at the legal profession and the opportunities you have to grow as an attorney, a business owner, and a person

-Diamond Insider Report, featuring Ben and a group of hand-selected contributors who share the intimate secrets to running a highly profitable and productive small law firm (warning: this an often-intense look at the truth of what it takes to be seriously successful in a competitive profession)
+- Diamond Insider Report, featuring Ben and a group of hand-selected contributors who share the intimate secrets to running a highly profitable and productive small law firm (warning: this an often-intense look at the truth of what it takes to be seriously successful in a competitive profession)

-Internet Marketing Report, a special report that takes a close look at one of the toughest marketing arenas for attorneys – you’ll get early access to strategies we are actively testing at BenGlassLaw and a true “over-the-shoulder” view of what makes our internet presence so powerful (a major shortcut to online success)
+- Internet Marketing Report, a special report that takes a close look at one of the toughest marketing arenas for attorneys – you’ll get early access to strategies we are actively testing at BenGlassLaw and a true “over-the-shoulder” view of what makes our internet presence so powerful (a major shortcut to online success)

-Mindset Program, our way to not only help you stay mentally focused, but to expand your horizons as to what is possible so you can live your best life and accomplish more than you ever imagined and create a list like I did two pages back.
+- Mindset Program, our way to not only help you stay mentally focused but to expand your horizons as to what is possible so you can live your best life and accomplish more than you ever imagined and create a list like I did two pages back.